zacisaacson/word_watch/README.md

 npm install
 ```

-Open a dedicated terminal session to watch for changes in your JS:
+If you run into issues where JavaScript you wrote isn't coming through the browser, try:

 ```shell
 npm run build
 ```

-Open your app on a localhost server:
+Open your app on a webpack server:

 ```shell
 npm start